davidfilimon/country-path/README.md

 ---

-> 📄 Note: The entire European capital map and adjacency data were modeled and stored using a structured JSON file and the user SVG is from Wikipedia: https://en.wikipedia.org/wiki/File:Europe_Map.svg
+> 📄 Note: The entire European capital map and adjacency data were modeled and stored using a structured JSON file and the used SVG is from Wikipedia: https://en.wikipedia.org/wiki/File:Europe_Map.svg